SovereignCloudStack/status-page-web/docs/configuration.md

 # Configuration

 The SPA expects a configuration file called `config.json` to be present in the `src/assets` folder.
 The very same folder also contains a template for this configuration file, called `config.tmpl.json`.
+The resulting configuration, in the static build of the SPA, will be located at `dist/scs-statuspage/browser/assets`.

 ## Configuration File